Gravitational wave and electroweak baryogenesis with two Higgs doublet models: Comment on electroweak baryogenesis

-{\bfseries Electroweak Baryogenesis.} We now study the realization of EWBG during the Electroweak phase transition.
-We first investigate the {\it nonlocal} EWBG situation under the current EDM experiments.
-During a strongly first-order Electroweak phase transition, the effective top quark mass embraces a space-time dependent phase varying across the slow bubble wall\footnote{As for the bottom quark scenario we refer to Ref~\cite{Liu:2011jh}.} and thus leads to a CPV source term~\cite{Huet:1995sh,Lee:2004we}
+We now study the realization of EWB at the EWPT.
+We focus on the {\it nonlocal} EWB situation under the current EDM experiments.
+During a strongly first-order EWPT, the effective top quark mass embraces a space-time dependent phase varying across the slow bubble wall\footnote{As for the bottom quark scenario we refer to Ref~\cite{Liu:2011jh}.} and thus leads to a CPV source term~\cite{Huet:1995sh,Lee:2004we}